The 2026 routes are expected to be the same or similar to the 2025 routes shown below.

 Additional help for uploading these files to your device, such as Garmin 205/305, 500, 510, 605/705 800, 810, 1000 on the Ride With GPS site.
 For a deep dive into this topic you can view a webinar we did on the topic.

-If you want a direct download of the navigation files, for any device that imports .fit files, you can get the here:
+If you want a direct download of the navigation files, for any device that imports .fit files, you can get them directly from Ride With GPS here:

 Printable Cue Sheets